What is a 3PL?

 Learn about 3PL warehouses, what they do, and why they are an important part of the supply chain

 From warehousing, inventory management, and order fulfillment, third-party logistics is at the heart of the supply chain.
-For companies that rely on these logistics businesses, the receiving, storing, and shipping of inventory are crucial components to their growth—especially when the management of the supply chain can be complicated.
-With the specialization of logistics functions becoming a necessity for many organizations, especially with the rise of ecommerce and omnichannel fulfillment, the outsourcing of these specific responsibilities has fallen to warehouse businesses called 3PLs, or third-party logistics warehouses.
+For companies that rely on these logistics businesses, the receiving, storing, and shipping of inventory are crucial components to their growth—especially when supply chain management can be complicated.
+With the specialization of logistics functions becoming a necessity for many organizations, especially with the rise of ecommerce and omnichannel fulfillment, the outsourcing of these specific responsibilities has fallen to third-party warehouse businesses called 3PLs, or third-party logistics warehouses.

 But what exactly is a 3PL?
 What do they do?
 And what are the reasons for hiring one?

-3PL warehouses manage, hold, and ship the inventory of multiple businesses or other businesses in addition to their own inventory.
+3PL warehouses manage 3PL stock, hold, and ship the inventory of multiple businesses or other businesses in addition to their own inventory.
 If they fulfill and store orders for both their own business as well as their clients, they are what’s known as a hybrid 3PL.

 Many have 3PLs have fulfillment specialties or sub-types denoting a specific vertical or industry.
 These include, but are not limited to: